LucasMatlhaba/Lucas_Cybersecurity_Portfolio/README.md

 - A collection of detailed walkthroughs for machines I've completed on Hack The Box.

 ### 2. [TryHackMe Write-ups](https://github.com/yourusername/HTB_Writeups)
-- A collection of detailed walkthroughs for machines I've completed on Hack The Box.
+- A collection of detailed walkthroughs for machines I've completed on TryHackme.

 ### 3. [Custom Pentesting Scripts](https://github.com/yourusername/Pentesting_Scripts)
 - Tools and scripts I’ve developed for automating various pentesting tasks.